 Best Place to Stay on Maui

 It may be one of the higher-end resorts on Maui, but the Montage Kapalua Bay still drips with traditional Hawaiian culture and flair.
-The resort places an emphasis on pampering guests with a luxury experience complete with beautiful views, a stunning resort pool, golf course, spa and spacious, modern and gorgeous rooms with private balconies.
+The resort places an emphasis on pampering guests with a luxury experience.
+It comes complete with beautiful views, a stunning resort pool, golf course, spa and spacious, modern and gorgeous rooms with private balconies.
 The main restaurant at this Maui resort, Cane & Canoe, serves up fresh island fare coupled with unbelievable views of Kapalua Bay while you dine.
 The resort even offers private dining with a dedicated chef for those looking to really enhance their experience.
 For those headed to Hawaii for a honeymoon, the Montage is one of the most romantic resorts on Maui.
 The staff can put together a romantic getaway for you and your spouse that rivals any you’ll find.
 It might just be the best honeymoon on Maui!
 CLICK HERE to BOOK the Montage Kapalua Bay on Maui.

 Andaz Maui at Wailea Resort